Install ELK Stack 8.x on Ubuntu

 # Additional nodes can still join the cluster later

-# Allow HTTP API connections from localhost and local networks
+# Allow HTTP API connections from anywhere

 # Connections are encrypted and require user authentication